Negative Stepsizes Make Gradient-Descent-Ascent Converge: Introduction

 Contrary to conventional wisdom, we show that GDA actually can converge in its original form~\eqref{eq:GDAupdate} by judiciously choosing stepsizes.
 The key innovation is the proposal of unconventional stepsize schedules---dubbed \emph{slingshot stepsize schedules}, described below---that are \emph{time-varying}, \emph{asymmetric}, and (most surprisingly) use interspersed \emph{negative stepsizes}.
 All three characteristics are provably necessary for GDA to converge even on the bilinear counterexample~\eqref{eq:xy}.

-Our main results prove that these stepsize schedules enable the last iterate of GDA to converge on unconstrained bilinear, quadratic, and convex-concave min-max problems---the classical counterexamples for GDA.
+Our main results prove that these stepsize schedules enable GDA to converge on unconstrained bilinear, quadratic, and convex-concave min-max problems---the classical counterexamples for GDA.
 Our results do not require extragradients, momentum, optimism, anchoring, or any other modification to GDA.

-We emphasize that the focus of this paper is on whether GDA can converge at all and why our counterintuitive stepsizes are helpful, not on obtaining the fastest complexity bounds for any algorithm---if that were the goal, it would be sensical to incorporate additional building blocks.
-Nevertheless, we mention that the resulting convergence rates are competitive with specially tailored algorithms.
+The focus of this paper is on whether GDA can converge at all and why our counterintuitive stepsizes are helpful, not on obtaining the fastest complexity bounds for any algorithm.
+Nevertheless, the resulting convergence rates are competitive with more involved algorithms.
 For bilinear and quadratic problems, our stepsize schedule enables GDA to converge at an accelerated rate which exactly matches the information-theoretically optimal rate among arbitrary first-order methods.
 For convex-concave problems, our stepsize schedule enables GDA to match the known convergence rates for extragradient and optimistic GDA.
 Finally, for strongly-convex-strongly-concave problems, GDA already converges with standard stepsize schedules (this is the only such setting in the paper) but at a slow rate; our stepsize schedule enables GDA to converge at the optimal accelerated rate for the first time.
+Our results do not require average iterates: they apply to the best iterate for the convex-concave setting and to the last iterate in all other settings, see the discussion in~\cref{ssec:intro:prior}.